Dr. Amber Mayes O.D.

 Dr. Mayes grew up on a ranch outside of Leedey, Oklahoma

-where she enjoyed playing sports, and competing in piano.
+where she enjoyed playing sports and competing in piano.
 After high school,

 she attended Oklahoma State University and graduated in 2004 with a

-Bachelors of Science in Biochemistry and Molecular Biology.
+Bachelor of Science in Biochemistry and Molecular Biology.